 The theory of optimal stopping provides a strategy that literally minimises our regrets - i.e. how much worse our decision turns out to be compared to the best possible decision we could have made.
 Who you could have married if you continued to look for a partner vs. who you married, for instance.

-And, of course, the theory of optimal stopping is also applicable to the world of B2B SaaS, which brings us to the second edition of “Math theorems meet B2B SaaS”!
+And, of course, the theory of optimal stopping is also applicable to the world of B2B SaaS, which brings us to the second edition of “Math meets B2B SaaS”!

-The first edition of "Math theorems meet B2B SaaS" covered what waiting for a bus and crossing the chasm have in common, and how Poisson processes can help you think about your GTM strategy from a new perspective.
+The first edition of "Math meets B2B SaaS" covered what waiting for a bus and crossing the chasm have in common, and how Poisson processes can help you think about your GTM strategy from a new perspective.

 In this article, I’ll cover how you can leverage the optimal stopping theory to land on the best Ideal Customer Profile (ICP).
 Let’s dive in!